 The UNESCO Project on "Emerging Pollutants in Wastewater Reuse in Developing Countries" responds to this need.
-The project also contributes to the 2030 Agenda and Sustainable Development Goals, including the goals, among others, on water, health, hunger, ecosystems and chemicals management.
+The project also contributes to the post-2015 Sustainable Development Goals, including the goals, among others, on water, health, hunger, ecosystems and chemicals management.